 One of the hurdles to rolling out phage therapies on a large scale has always been that phages are picky eaters.
 While there are trillions of them out there, each phage is only attracted to specific strains of bacteria, so identifying a cocktail of phages to target a particular patient’s infection is a laborious and expensive process.
 This means that thus far, phages have mainly been used in last-resort cases where no other treatment has worked.

 “Designing a broadly applicable phage product is tricky as every patient has slightly different strains of bacteria,” explained Jonathan Solomon, CEO of Israeli biotech BiomX.
-The company is developing customized phage therapies to target harmful bacteria linked to acne as well as chronic diseases such as inflammatory bowel disease and colorectal cancer.
+The company is developing customized phage therapies to target harmful bacteria causing infections in cystic fibrosis patients, with other programs to treat the skin condition atopic dermatitis acne as well as inflammatory bowel disease and colorectal cancer.